kalgynirae/netlaborious/README.md

 # Usage

-    $ netlaborious [--verbose] [--dry-run] <command> [options]
+    $ netlaborious.py [--verbose] <command> [options]

 ## Batch mode

 If `<command>` is `batch`, netlaborious will read lines of `<command> [options]` from stdin.
-This is done using Python's `shlex` module, so normal shell-style word splitting is performed.
-If a line begins with the special command `ARGS`, the arguments specified on that line will be applied to every following command (or until the next `ARGS` line).
+This is done using Python's `shlex` module, so normal shell-style word splitting is performed, and lines starting with `#` are ignored.
+If a line begins with the special command `ARGS`, the options specified on that line will be applied to every following command (until the next `ARGS` line).